• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These crispy fried breaded calamari rings are incredibly quick and easy to make.
-Thanks to our tenderizing technique with baking soda, lemon and mineral water, your squid rings come out super tender on the inside.
-And the cornmeal coating makes it wonderfully crispy on the outside.
+Kalamar Tava, Turkish style crispy fried calamari rings are incredibly quick and easy to make.
+They come out super tender on the inside and wonderfully crispy on the outside.

 Fried calamari rings with lemon slices on a white plate.
 A mayo sauce in a small bowl on the side.

 Love seafood?
-Go check out our whole baked sea bass and fried hamsi tava too.
+Go check out our whole baked sea bass and hamsi tava (fried anchovies) too.
 You might also want to see our side dishes for seafood.

-Today, we will have a look at exactly how to prepare squid and make the best fried calamari recipe with a breading mixture in a few steps.
+Today, we will have a look at exactly how to prepare calamari (kalamar) and make the best fried calamari recipe in a few steps.

 Jump to: